September 10-13, 2026 | Prairie City, Oregon

 We are interested in bringing different lenses into the same conversation: vegetation ecology, beaver biology, LTPBR practice, watershed restoration, tribal and agency perspectives, policy, coexistence, monitoring, paleontology, trust-building, and long-term riverscape recovery.

-Together, we will step outside the usual boxes of our work and ask better questions about what it takes to support natural beaver recolonization at riverscape and watershed scales.
+Together, we will step outside the usual boxes of our work and ask questions through a range of different lenses about what it takes to support natural beaver recolonization at riverscape and watershed scales.

 - Beaver recolonization and metapopulation dynamics